 And as we mentioned earlier, tires really matter.
 If you know you’ll have to be out in bad weather this season, prepare ahead of time.
 Invest in a good base, take it slow and steady on the road, and try not to panic if things go wrong.

-At V&F, we strive to provide our customers with a well-rounded knowledge of all things automotive.
+At V&F, we strive to provide our customers with a well-rounded knowledge of all things automotive from winter driving tips to oil change advice.
 Since 1988, our family-owned and operated service center has been providing top-quality auto repair services to Agawam, Feeding Hills, Southwick, West Springfield and the surrounding Massachusetts communities.
-If your car needs maintenance or repair before this winter season, call us at (413)314-2280 or schedule an appointment online.
+If your car needs maintenance or repair before this winter season, call us at (413)314-2280 or an appointment online.
 Stay safe, folks!

 This article has been refreshed with new tips and tricks to help you navigate winter terrain.
 It was originally published on December 12, 2019.